 The IR Bill – starting point of Japan’s Gambling Industry

 On July 20, 2018, Japan’s controversial IR bill got enacted to legalize the building of land-based casino resorts.
 The law first got caught up in the senate since many oppose its legalization due to possible gambling addictions.
 However, by the end of the day, Prime Minister Shinzo Abe finally signed the law making the long-wait of casino operators over.

-Along with the IR Bill, Japan established several other organizations covering other regulations of the gambling industry.
+Along with the IR Bill, has established several other organizations covering other regulations of Japan’s gambling industry.
 In January 2020, Japan established the Japan Casino Regulatory Commission to manage and regulate the land-based casino operations.
 Aside from the regulatory board, it is also responsible for the possible gambling addictions.

 The Potentials and Cautions on the Gaming Industry

 Since Japan’s problems with the pachinko halls, it has been too cautious with the possibility of increasing the gambling addictions of its countrymen.
 Many Japanese became addicted to the pachinko halls throughout the years, and even Japanese criminals created underground pachinko halls, increasing the crime rate in Japan.

 However, the Japanese government can’t ignore the potentials that land-based casinos can give to its economy.
 The rapid increase of the gambling industry worldwide made it the second-largest market in the world.

 Japan’s Gambling Industry – proposed locations of the Casino Resorts